The Instability of all Backoff Protocols: High-level states for the case with finitely many strongly exposed bins

 \begin{enumerate}[(T1)] \item If $\Psi' \ne \Psi$, then $g'=g+1$ and $\tau' = t$. \item If $\type=\Failure$, then $\Psi' = (g+1,t,j,\zerovect,\emptyset, \Failure)$. \item For all $S \in \calS'$, $\sum_{x \in S} p_x b_x \ge \lambda |S|/40$. \item $j' \geq j$.
 For all $\ell \in [j'] \setminus [j]$, $z'_\ell = 0$.
 If $\type=\initialising$ then $j'=j$. \item $\type'\neq \initialising$. \end{enumerate} \end{definition}

-The definition of the domain $\calR(\Psi,\bvect, t)$ captures the fact that the transition from a high-level state~$\Psi$ depends on~$\Psi$. and on a $j$-tuple $\bvect$ (which for us will be the bin populations of the first $j$ bins in the volume process), and on time time~$t$ of the new high-level state.
+The definition of the domain $\calR(\Psi,\bvect, t)$ captures the fact that the transition from a high-level state~$\Psi$ depends on~$\Psi$, and on a $j$-tuple $\bvect$ (which for us will be the bin populations of the first $j$ bins in the volume process), and on the time~$t$ of the new high-level state.
 The second item ensures that if the initialising state starts at time~$\tau$, then the transition out of the initialising state is at the next step, step $\tau+1$ (and a new initialising state is not re-entered, by (T\ref{item:trans5})).
 Item (T\ref{item:trans1}) is for book-keeping -- it ensures that if the high-level state changes then the time of this change is properly recorded in the new high-level state, and the ``sequence number'' $g$ is incremented.

 While the volume process is in a high-level state $\Psi$, it evolves like a $j$-jammed process with $j= j^{\Psi}$.
-The only time that the evolution of the volume process differs from the $j$-jammed process is when the high-level changes to a $\Psi(t)$ that differs from $\Psi(t-1)$.
-In this case, the expectations of the new bin populations are given by $\zvect^{\Psi(t)}$, which can differ from the expected populations of the $j^{\Psi(t-1)}$-jammed process in two ways: first, $j^{\Psi(t)}$ may be one larger than~$j^{\Psi(t-1)}$ (if we are moving attention from bin~$j^{\Psi(t-1)}$ to the next bin along).
-Also, in order to maintain independence between bin populations while simultaneously maintaining guarantees on dependable noise, some balls are ``dropped'' from the volume process when the high-level state changes -- this has to be done carefully in a way that keeps the coupling valid.
+The evolution of the volume process only differs from the $j$-jammed process in two ways.
+First, if the high-level state changes to a $\Psi(t)$ that differs from $\Psi(t-1)$, then $j^{\Psi(t)}$ may be one larger than $j^{\Psi(t-1)}$ (if we are moving attention from bin $j^{\Psi(t-1)}$ to the next bin along).
+Second, some balls are "dropped" at each time step, whether or not the high-level state changes.
+This is in order to maintain the volume invariant discussed in the introduction, namely that for a volume process V with start time $\tau_0$, conditioned on $\Psi(\tau_0),\dots,\Psi(t)$ and $\Psi(t)=\Psi$, $\dist(\bvect^V_{[j^\Psi]}(t)) = \Po(F^\Psi_{[j^\Psi]}(t))$, where $F^\Psi_{[j^\Psi]}(t)$ is defined below in Definition~\ref{def:F} and tracks the expectations for a $j$-jammed process with start time $\tau^\Psi$ and initial state $\zvect^\Psi$.
+Note that the volume invariant implies that, given the conditioning on $\Psi(\tau_0),\ldots,\Psi(t)$ and $\Psi(t)=\Psi$, the distribution of~$\bvect_{[j^\Psi]}^V(t)$ just depends on~$\Psi$ and on~$t$.
+Dropping balls in the transition to~$\bvect_{[j^\Psi]}^V(t)$ has to be done carefully in a way that keeps the coupling valid.
 Definition~\ref{def:transition-rule} puts some restrictions on how this can be done, as follows.

 (T\ref{item:trans2}) guarantees that if $\Psi$ is a failure state then so is $\Psi'$ (so once the volume process enters a failure state it stays in failure states).

 (T\ref{item:trans3}) guarantees that for all $S \in \calS^{\Psi'}$, $\sum_{x\in S} p_x \bbar_x \geq \lambda |S|/40$.
 Thus, every $S \in \calS^{\Psi'}$ acts as a guaranteed source of expected noise for the escape process while the volume process is in state $\Psi'$.